httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 sane-cookie-date  =
     <IMF-fixdate, defined in [HTTPSEM], Section 5.6.7>
-max-age-av        = "Max-Age" BWS "=" BWS non-zero-digit *DIGIT
+max-age-av        = "Max-Age" BWS "=" BWS non-zero-digit *DIGIT non-zero-digit    = %x31-39
-                      ; Both expires-av and max-age-av must be ; limited to no more than 400 days in the ; future by the user agent. non-zero-digit    = %x31-39
                       ; digits 1 through 9
 domain-av         = "Domain" BWS "=" BWS domain-value